Colleen Barry

-Colleen L. Barry is a researcher and educator in the areas of mental health and addiction policy and policy communication.
+Colleen L. Barry is an American researcher and educator in the areas of mental health and addiction policy and policy communication.
 She is the inaugural dean of the Cornell Jeb E. Brooks School of Public Policy at Cornell University.

 Education

 Barry received her Ph.D. in health policy from Harvard University in 2004, her Master of Public Policy from the John F. Kennedy School of Government at Harvard University in 1999, and graduated summa cum laude with a bachelor's degree in political science and Russian language and literature from Drew University in 1992.

 Career

 Barry formerly was the Fred and Julie Soper Professor and Chair of the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
 Prior to joining Johns Hopkins, Barry was a faculty member at the Yale University School of Public Health from 2004-10.
 She began her career in government and legislative affairs in Washington, D.C., and worked as a state health policy analyst in Massachusetts.
 Her tenure at Cornell University began on Sept.
 15, 2021.